igloo-project/igloo-doc/source/howtos/Querying.md

 `AbstractHibernateSearchSearchQuery` provides sensible protected methods that allow you to stack criteria on each call of a criterion method.
 For convenience, most of those utility methods have no effect when given `null` parameters.
 This allow clients to skip null-checks entirely and to call your criteria methods regardless of whether or not the users provided a value for each parameter.

-Some full implementations already exist in OWSI-Core (most notably for `fr.openwide.core.jpa.more.business.generic.query.ISimpleGenericListItemSearchQuery<T, S>`).
+Some full implementations already exist in Igloo (most notably for `org.iglooproject.jpa.more.business.generic.query.ISimpleGenericListItemSearchQuery<T, S>`).

 The following assumes that Lucene field have already been defined on your entities.
 If not, see [Hibernate Search & Lucene](Hibernate-Search-&-Lucene.html).